pyOpenSci/python-package-guide/package-structure-code/python-package-build-tools.md

 Use Other Build Backends,✖, Switching out build back-ends is not currently an option when using Hatch.
 However this feature is coming to the package in the near future.
 Dependency management,✅,Hatch can help you add dependencies to your `pyproject.toml` metadata.
-**??does hatch support this - i forget?** Select your environment manager of choice (conda; venv; etc),✅ , Hatch allows you to select the environment manager that you want to use for managing your package.
+Select your environment manager of choice (conda; venv; etc),✅ , Hatch does allow you to select the (pip) environment that you want to use for managing and building your package.
+However if you want to use conda [you will need to use a plugin](https://github.com/OldGrumpyViking/hatch-conda).
 Publish to PyPI and test PyPI,✅,Hatch supports publishing to both test PyPI and PyPI Version Control based versioning,✅ , Hatch offers `hatch_vcs` which is a plugin that uses setuptools_scm to support versioning using git tags.
 The workflow with `hatch_vcs` is the same as that with `setuptools_scm`.
 Version bumping, ✅ , Hatch supports you bumping the version of your package using standard semantic version terms patch; minor; major
 Follows current packaging standards,✅,Hatch supports current packaging standards for adding metadata to the **pyproject.toml** file.
-Install your package in editable mode,✅,Hatch supports installing your package in editable mode. **TODO: add info - does it support this and what does that look like? i think it does it when you create an envt??**
+Install your package in editable mode,✖✅, You can install your package in editable mode using `pip install -e .` Hatch mentions [editable installs](https://hatch.pypa.io/latest/config/build/#dev-mode) but refers to pip in its documentation.
 Build your sdist and wheel distributions,✅, Hatch will build the sdist and wheel distributions ✨Matrix environment creation to support testing across Python versions✨,✅, The matrix environment creation is a feature that is unique to Hatch in the packaging ecosystem.
 This feature is useful if you wish to test your package locally across Python versions (instead of using a tool such as tox).
 ✨[Nox / MAKEFILE like functionality](https://hatch.pypa.io/latest/environment/#selection)✨, ✅, This feature is also unique to Hatch.
 This functionality allows you to create workflows in the **pyproject.toml** configuration to do things like serve docs locally and clean your package build directory.
 This means you may have one less tool in your build workflow.